Fleid/SQLSat-Paris-2014---DQS-MDS-PreConf/MDS.md

 Integrated with Active Directory.
 Manage user permissions and assignments to specific functions, models and attributes **(column level)** and hierarchy levels or members **(row level)**.
 Everything is done in the Web UI.

+## Import/Export
-## Staging
+### Staging

-Each entity has a stage (tables).
-It's a generic architecture, managed in batches through views and PS.
+Each entity has a stage (SQL tables : stg.***.Leaf).
+It's a generic architecture, managed in batches through views and stored procedures.

-A flag is present in each staging table, that will drive the batch:
+A flag is present in each staging table, that will drive the batch, for each row:

-- 0 : Optimistic Merge
+- 0 / blank : Optimistic Merge
 - 1 : Insert
 - 2 : Overwrite Merge
 - 3 : Delete
 - 4 : Purge
 - 5 : Delete Overwrite
 - 6 : Purge Overwrite

+Use SSIS to load the staging tables, and launch the required SP.

+### Deployment scenarios

+3 options : full model, model updates (new objects), partial model deployment (selected objects).
+Note that the .PKG file generated for deployment does not contain : user defined meta-data, file attributes and user/group permissions (that's ok, it's security related data that should be different in each environment)

+### Exporting data

+You have to create a subscription view (Web UI) to expose data for each entity.
+Note that if the structure of the entity changes, you have to recreate the view.